comp-strat/text_analysis/README.md

-# parsing_HTML
+# text_analysis
-Code and data for URAP team that parses HTML output of web scraping—starting with the micro-sample!
+Code and data for URAP team that analyzes scraping output using computational text analysis--starting with the micro-sample!